 Keep close and sign up to my emails if you haven’t already (you’ll get a nice pattern too).

-If you want more free patterns, check these out:
+If you want more crochet blanket or flowery granny square patterns, some of them inspired by vintage granny squares, check these out:

 I’ll see you soon.